An asymptotic theory for randomly forced discrete nonlinear heat equations: Introduction

 provided that the limit exists.
-The solution $\bm{u}:=\{u(t\,,x)\}_{t\geq 0, x\in \R^d}$ to the parabolic Anderson model is said to be \emph{intermittent} if $\gamma(p)$ exists for all $p\ge 1$ and $p\mapsto (\gamma(p)/p)$ is strictly increasing on $[1\,,\infty)$.
-This mathematical definition describes a ``separation of scales'' phenomena, and is believed to capture many of the salient features of its physical counterpart in statistical physics and turbulence \cite{BatchelorTownsend,Mandelbrot,Novikov,vonWeizsacker,ZMRS85}.
+The solution $\mathbf{u}:=\{u(t ,x)\}_{t\geq 0, x\in \R^d}$ to the parabolic Anderson model is said to be \emph{intermittent} if $\gamma(p)$ exists for all $p\ge 1$ and $p\mapsto (\gamma(p)/p)$ is strictly increasing on $[1 ,\infty)$.
+This mathematical definition describes a ``separation of scales'' phenomena and is believed to capture many of the salient features of its physical counterpart in statistical physics and turbulence \cite{BatchelorTownsend,Mandelbrot,Novikov,vonWeizsacker,ZMRS85}.
 For more information see the Introductions of Bertini and Cancrini \cite{BC} and Carmona and Molchanov \cite{CM}.

-Recently \cite{FK} we considered \eqref{heat:cont} in a fully nonlinear setting with space-time white noise $\bm\xi$ and $\sL:=$ the $L^2$-generator of a L\'evy process.
-We showed that if $\sigma$ is ``asymptotically linear'' and $u_0$ is ``sufficiently large,'' then $p\mapsto \widetilde{\gamma}(p)/p$ is strictly increasing on $[2\,,\infty)$, where
+Recently \cite{FK} we considered \eqref{heatcont} in a fully nonlinear setting with space--time white noise $\bm\xi$ and $\sL:=$ the $L^2$-generator of a L\'evy process.
+We showed that if $\sigma$ is ``asymptotically linear'' and $u_0$ is ``sufficiently large,'' then $p\mapsto \widetilde{\gamma}(p)/p$ is strictly increasing on $[2 ,\infty)$, where

 This gives evidence of intermittency for solutions of stochastic PDEs.
 Moreover, bounds on $\widetilde{\gamma}$ were given in terms of the Lipschitz constant of $\sigma$ and the function

 where $\Psi$ denotes the characteristic exponent of the L\'evy process generated by the $\sL$.
 It is precisely this connection between $\widetilde{\Upsilon}$ and $\sigma$ that allows us to describe a relationship between the smoothing effects of $\sL$ and the roughening effect of the underlying forcing terms.